Dynamics of mean-field Fermi systems with nonzero pairing: Fock space, Bogoliubov transformations and quasi-free states

 In the next lemma we collect some bounds for the second quantization of one-particle operators, that will play an important role in the rest of the paper.
+Here and in the following, we denote by $\| \cdot \|$ the operator norm, by $\| \cdot \|_{\mathrm{HS}}$ the Hilbert-Schmidt norm and by $\| \cdot \|_{\mathrm{tr}}$ the trace norm.
 We refer the reader to {\it e.g.} \cite[Lemma 3.1]{BPS} for the proof. \begin{lemma}[Estimates for Fock space operators.]
 Let $O$ be a bounded operator on $\frak{h}$.
 We have, for any $\psi \in \mathcal{F}$:

 Let $O$ be a Hilbert-Schmidt operator.
 We have, for any $\psi \in \mathcal{F}$:

 Let $O$ be a trace class operator.
 We have, for any $\psi \in \mathcal{F}$: